lbussy/brew-bubbles/docs/assembly/index.rst

 These widely-used sensors are everywhere.
 Using them for this application sometimes takes a little tweaking to make it perfect.
 When developing Brew Bubbles, I got lucky and ended up with a couple of sensors that worked perfectly out of the box.
 After release, I discovered that most people were not so fortunate.
 Because the airlocks and water are clear, these other sensors failed to register bubbles correctly.

 The Sharp GP1A57HRJ00Fit emits 950 nm light, and the receptor is sensitive to 400 through 1200 nm.
 That ranges from blue/violet through infrared.
+This means that while the LED emits and the sensor senses infrared, it also will happily detect ambient light.
+When that happens, the water in the airlock will not block the sensor sufficiently.

-The sensor is most sensitive to IR light (700 nm – 1 mm) at 900 nm.
+The sensor is most sensitive to IR light (700 nm ΓÇô 1 mm) at 900 nm.
 Water absorbs infrared far better than the lower visible wavelengths:

 .. figure:: water_absorption.gif
    :scale: 75 %
    :align: center